Purpose of scam text messages

 The Driver & Vehicle Licensing Agency confirmed that self-centred, cash-grabbing, criminals sent scam texts in its name to trick motorists into revealing private, financial, information.
 It seems the perpetrators – that clearly lack a conscience and sense of responsibility – send varying messages to exploit the unsuspecting.

 Scam text examples

 A prominent example relates to a non-existent refund.
-It claims: “We would like to notify you that you still have an outstanding vehicle tax refund of £48.34 from an overpayment” (or similar).
+It claims: “We have recalculated your vehicle tax.
+You are owed £48.84 due to an overpayment” (or similar).
 The victim is then ordered to follow a link to a fraudulent website that has an official, legitimate, style.
 Typical requested data is:

 - Full name

 - Telephone number

 - Sort code

 - Number on credit/debit card

 There have been other examples.
 “FINAL REQUEST: DVLA Swansea have been trying to contact you”, for example. .As is typical, the scam text message incorporates a link to a fraudulent website that encourages a victim to enter a wide range of personal, sensitive, information.